Everard Endt

-Everard Coenraad "Ducky" Endt (born April 7, 1893 in Zaandam, Netherlands to mother Johanna E Dekker and father Hendrik Endt).
-His date of death is currently unknown.
-Everard became a US citizen in October 1933.
+Everard Coenraad "Ducky" Endt (April 7, 1893, in Zaandam, Netherlands, to mother Johanna E Dekker and father Hendrik Endt – September 16, 1980, in Baden-Baden, Germany) was an American sailor and Olympic champion.

-Everard was part of the crew of the yacht "Dorade" that raced in the Fastnet Yacht race in 1933.

-Everard divorced his 2nd wife, Whitney in March 1936 in Reno, Nevada after 5 years of marriage.

-Everard was an American sailor and Olympic champion.
 He competed at the 1952 Summer Olympics in Helsinki, where he won a gold medal in the 6 metre class with the boat Llanoria.
 Endt was the oldest American to win a gold medal in yachting (aged 59).

+Endt was part of the crew of the yacht "Dorade" that raced in the Fastnet Yacht race in 1933.

+Endt became a US citizen in October 1933.
+Endt divorced his second wife, Whitney, in March 1936 in Reno, Nevada, after five years of marriage.

-Everard served in the US Navy Reserves as an officer, reaching the rank of Commander in 1945.
+Endt served in the US Navy Reserves as an officer, reaching the rank of commander in 1945.
 In 1944, while participating in the D-Day landings at Normandy, he assisted in the building of the Mulberry Docks.
-Everard retired from the US Navy Reserves in May 1953.
+Endt retired from the US Navy Reserves in May 1953.